aaravjn/lottery-frontend/README.md

 It's smart contract is deployed on Ethereum's Goerli TestNet.

+Run `npm install` to install all the project dependencies. <br>
-run `npm start` in your project directory to start the project.
+Run `npm start` in your project directory to start the project.

 Runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.